cloudblog004/fantasticfoodies/content/en/posts/3025-recipe-of-any-night-of-the-week-cheesy-chicken-alfredo-with-pasta.md

 - "Bake uncovered @ 400°F for 20 min."
 - "Pour 1c sauce over chicken ,top with cheese,then tomato."
 - "Bake 10 min. or until chicken done."
-- "serve with sauce &amp; cooked pasta of your choice ,heated"
+- "serve with sauce & cooked pasta of your choice ,heated"
 - "Ready to serve and ENJOY!"
 categories:
 - Recipe